 Under the supervision of YOP Coordinator Correctional Counselor II Elizabeth Alva, in partnership with VSP’s Community Resources Manager Carmen Maroney, YOP participants are using their time productively to cultivate empathy and appreciation for people in the community.
 As a way to honor those impacted by the novel coronavirus, including people who have contracted the virus and the healthcare heroes who are on the frontlines, YOP participants are creating paper Minions.

-Minions are the mischievous little characters from the Illumination movie franchise that includes Despicable Me and Minions.
 The Minion project is intended to bring joy, cheer, and hope to people in a very difficult time.
-In turn, the process of making the Minions provides a fun and meaningful outlet for YOP participants — a means of giving back to the communities they have harmed.
+In turn, the process of making the Minions provides a fun and meaningful outlet for YOP participants.
+This is a way of giving back to communities they have harmed.

 Cesar Gonzalez, a YOP graduate and the Minion project trainer, said, “I love doing this.
 I’m worried about my family out there, but making the minions gives me purpose.
 I feel like I’m making a difference by showing appreciation to the people who are helping others.
 This is my way to help.
 It brings me a lot of joy.”